“Happiness is the meaning and the purpose of life, the whole aim and end of human existence.”Aristotle

 We’re hardwired to be lazy

 Reducing energy expenditure used to be an essential survival mechanism.
 The more energy we conserved the more we had for foraging, reproduction and fighting off predators.
 We are hardwired for laziness.
 Our genes want the path of least residence and our brains literally try and protect us from change.
 Today there are no predators to worry about and energy sources are abundant but our evolutionary genes want the same thing.
-This makes for a sedentary life and fewer memories that you could/should be making.
+This genetic trap makes for a sedentary life and fewer memories that you could/should be making.

 How many good years do you have left?

-By “good” years left I mean years you’d expect to be healthy and active.
-This can be quite sobering, another year sails by and you realise 5, 10 or 15% of your good time has gone.
+By “good” years I mean years you’d expect to be healthy and active.
+This can be quite sobering, another year drifts by and you realise 5, 10 or 15% of your good time has gone.
 Your energy-conserving-change-resistant genes have kept you from doing all those things you said you were going to do.
 Instead, you’ve spent most of your time staring at a screen.
 The average adult is expected to waste 34 years of their life doing exactly this ..how depressing.

 Keep a memory log